gitbls/pistrong/CertDetails.md

 ## VPN Cert

-the VPN Cert is used by the client to validate that it's connecting with the server that it thinks it is.
+The VPN Cert is used by the client to validate that it's connecting with the server that it thinks it is.
 VPN Cert names are of the form *vpncertname-cacertname*VPNCert.
 By default, when the default CA is created, a VPN Cert named default-strongSwanVPNCert is created.

 Additional VPN Certs can be created.
 Use --vpncert to specify the Cert name.
 Use --cacert to specify the CA name when creating a VPN Cert for other than the default CA.